 1.6 What are the Service’s reporting requirements for equal opportunity complaints?
 The Branch of EOD regularly prepares three reports for the Department’s Office of Civil Rights.
 Table 1-1 summarizes the reports.

 For information on the content of this chapter, contact the Office of Diversity and Inclusive Workforce Management.
-For more information about this Web site, contact Krista Holloway in the Division of Policy and Directives Management, at Krista_Holloway@fws.gov.
+For more information about this Web site, contact Krista Bibb in the Division of Policy and Directives Management, at Krista_Bibb@fws.gov.